What You Need to Know

 - Other side effects

-Side effects happen because oral chemo is a systemic treatment, just like the IV form of chemo.
+Oral chemo is a systemic treatment, just like the IV form of chemo.
 This means it goes through your whole body to kill cancer cells wherever they might be.
 When chemo does this, it also harms healthy, normal cells and causes side effects.

 Make sure you know what side effects to look for before you start chemo.
 Also ask if there are any side effects that you should call the doctor or nurse about right away.